rycolab/aclpub2/README.md

 7. `panels.yml` (optional)
 8. `papers.yml`

-We strongly suggest taking a look at this [link](https://github.com/rycolab/aclpub2/tree/main/examples/sigdial), where you can find **examples** of most the above files initialized for a past conference.
+We strongly suggest taking a look at this [link](https://github.com/rycolab/aclpub2/tree/main/examples/sigdial), where you can find **examples** of most of the above files initialized for a past conference.

 In addition, for the handbook, a file `program.yml` should be created [Jump to Handbook generation instructions](#Handbook-generation-instructions).